PubSubNet/pubsubnet-spec/DESCRIPTION.md

   - subscribing to a board should give you its old posts (without downloading the entire board history)
   - real concrete date indexing, like Facebook, Twitter and Instagram don't
   - does / can a hub "know" who is subscribed to it?
+  - how to see another user's profile information?
+    - banner, picture, username, etc is pinned to their board's feed and maybe encrypted
+    - different to centralisation because you choose what and how to share, which hubs, etc
+  - one-to-many encryption is unsafe
+    - "transparent" per-U3ID secret keys? how to trade them? socialist millionaires-like
+  - U3IDs are large, unique, random numbers but with a custom client it is easy to pretend to have someone else's U3ID
+    - there is no way to ensure identity or prevent "overwriting" malice without digital signing
+    - first-come first-have?
+    - some kind of setup-required "transparent" auth should be possible